 4. Have fun with fancy wall lights

-Wall lights can be tricky in a narrow staircase as anything too bulky could impede the journey up the stairs.
+Wall lights can be tricky in a narrow hallway or staircase as anything too bulky could impede the journey through the entrance or up the stairs.
 Choose a semi-flush design rather than a wall light with a sconce so that it doesn’t cause an obstacle.

 5. Fit in-stair lighting

-If you have a low ceiling height on your staircase, you could light up the stairs themselves instead to safely guide you up the stairs.
-Choose in-built low level lighting like in this wooden stairway,
+If you have a low ceiling height on your staircase, you could light up the stairs themselves instead to safely guide you up.
+Choose in-built low level lighting like in this wooden stairway.

-‘The best options for a practical consideration would be recessed low level lighting – which are often used on the stairs to focus light directly on the step and increase visibility,’ says James Moxey, Design Consultant at Dusk Lighting.
+‘The best options for a practical consideration would be recessed low level lighting, which is often used on the stairs to focus light directly on the step and increase visibility,’ says James Moxey, Design Consultant at Dusk Lighting.

 6. Add wow with an oversized pendant